‘Taken too soon’: Remembering Highland Park shooting victims

 Losing their grandfather was a surreal experience, the brothers said.
 “You never really imagine something like that can happen to you or your loved ones,” said Maxwell Straus.

-Straus is survived by a brother, a wife, his son and four grandchildren, all of whom his family said he was close with.
+Stephen Straus is survived by a brother, a wife, his son and four grandchildren.

 JACQUELYN SUNDHEIM

-“There are no words sufficient to express the depth of our grief for Jacki’s death and sympathy for her family and loved ones,” said the statement, signed by three top synagogue leaders.
+“There are no words sufficient to express the depth of our grief for Jacki’s death and sympathy for her family and loved ones,” three synagogue leaders said in the statement.

 KATHERINE GOLDSTEIN